proudtobe1/ai-ops-framework/PROJECT_GOVERNANCE.md

-# Governance Model
+# AI‑Ops Framework — Governance Model

-A structured governance system for maintaining clarity, quality, and alignment across the AI‑Ops Framework.
+A structured governance system for maintaining clarity, quality, alignment, and operational integrity across the AI‑Ops Framework.
+This governance model applies to all contributors, maintainers, reviewers, and AI agents interacting with the framework.

 ---

 ## 1. Purpose

-To define how decisions are made, how contributions are evaluated, and how the framework evolves over time.
+To define how decisions are made, how contributions are evaluated, how AI agents operate within the framework, and how the system evolves over time while maintaining structural integrity, clarity, and alignment.

 ---

 ## 2. Governance Principles

 ### Clarity
 All decisions must be explicit, documented, and easy to understand.

 ### Alignment
-Changes must align with the framework’s purpose, structure, and operating model.
+Changes must align with the framework’s purpose, structure, naming conventions, and operating model.

 ### Quality
-Every addition must improve the framework’s clarity, modularity, or operational value.
+Every addition must improve clarity, modularity, or operational value.

 ### Transparency
 All decisions, discussions, and changes must be visible to contributors.

+### Safety
+AI‑generated outputs must be reviewed, validated, and never used without human oversight for material decisions.

 ---

 ## 3. Roles and Responsibilities

 ### Maintainers
 - Approve or reject contributions
 - Ensure structural consistency
+- Enforce naming conventions
-- Manage releases
+- Manage releases and versioning
 - Oversee governance decisions
+- Validate manifest updates

 ### Contributors
 - Submit improvements
 - Follow contribution standards
 - Maintain clarity and modularity
+- Ensure naming and structural compliance

 ### Reviewers
 - Provide feedback
 - Validate structure and quality
 - Ensure alignment with governance principles
+- Identify drift or inconsistencies

+### AI Agents
+- Follow system instructions and naming conventions
+- Produce structured, predictable outputs
+- Log reasoning summaries when required
+- Escalate ambiguous or high‑risk decisions
+- Never make autonomous decisions with material impact

 ---

 ## 4. Decision Types

 ### Structural Decisions
 Changes to folder structure, naming conventions, or core architecture.

 ### Content Decisions
-Additions or updates to workflows, templates, systems, or documentation.
+Additions or updates to workflows, templates, systems, prompts, or documentation.

 ### Automation Decisions
-Changes to CI, linting, or automation workflows.
+Changes to CI, linting, manifest validation, or automation workflows.

 ### Governance Decisions
 Updates to this governance model or contribution standards.

+### AI‑Agent Decisions
+Rules governing agent behavior, escalation, drift detection, and audit logging.

 ---